s-manguy/projects/RWD/fcc-01-tribute-page/README.md

 * Design the Style guide on Figma.
 * Design the Tribute Page using pen and paper and then Figma.
 * Code the Tribute Page in HTML and CSS : [codepen](https://codepen.io/s-manguy/full/PobmXOR)

+## Result
+Have a look at the [codepen](https://codepen.io/s-manguy/full/PobmXOR) realised on 2021/02/18.